klever/justgiving-api-sdk/README.md

 The `options` array is optional, and is merged with the existing configuration to allow for customisation of the Guzzle client configuration (e.g. turning on debug mode as above).

 ### Querying the API
-The SDK defines a separate API class for each resource as define by the [API documentation](https://api.justgiving.com/docs), and each of those classes contain methods that correspond to API actions.
+The SDK defines a separate client class for each resource as define by the [API documentation](https://api.justgiving.com/docs), and each of those classes contain methods that correspond to API actions.
 To get a resource class, call the name of the resource as a property on the `$client` we built up earlier, for example `$client->account` or `$client->charity`.
 The relevant method is then called on top of that.

 #### Method aliases